TFortescue/Table-Plan-Project/README.md

 * The script currently finds one arrangement per meal if possible.
 It could be changed to find several different options.

 ---
-This README was generated based on the script's functionality and then amended by the author
+This README was generated with assistance to describe the script's functionality and then reviewed and amended by the author.

 *Author: TFortescue*